 Examples of tabnabbing

-You are most likely to fall victim to tabnabbing when you have several tabs open.
+You’re most likely to fall victim to tabnabbing when you have multiple tabs open.
 This is standard practice for a lot of people – particularly at work, where you are often multitasking throughout the day.

 How to prevent tabnabbing

 Here are four things you can do to prevent tabnabbing:

 1. Have as few tabs open as possible.
 People often struggle with this, but it’s probably easier to open a new tab and enter the address than it is to look through dozens of open tabs to find the right one.

 2. Keep tabs in different windows according to what you use them for.
 So, for example, you might have one window with your inbox and intranet, one for your work tasks and another for non-work-related activities.